Older, overweight and male: Trump's COVID risk factors make him vulnerable | Health

 "I would advise them: Do not deviate from your standard protocol - because that's when mistakes happen and you're starting to experiment," said Bharat Pankhania, senior clinical lecturer at Britain's University of Exeter Medical School.
 "This is not a time or place to experiment, just because he happens to be the president."

 A number of possible COVID-19 treatment approaches are currently being tested in late-stage trials, including manufactured antibodies designed to stop the coronavirus from invading cells.
-Pankhania said the standard protocol would be to "monitor, and act if required".
+Pankhania said the standard protocol for Trump's doctors would be to "monitor, and act if required".

 "The usual thing that we need to act on, if required, is oxygen," he said.
 "And if a patient needs oxygen support, there may also be some benefit from giving the steroid dexamethasone."
 The generic anti-inflammatory drug and Gilead's anti-viral remdesivir are the only drug therapies approved for treating hospitalised COVID-19 patients.